tarbib/DeFi-List/index.md

 -- Learn: ressources on DeFi
 -- Pooling: making money by providing liquidity.

+If you have any remarks: feel free to open an issue on Github.

 You are able to sort and filter the following cards: